daniel-wong-dfinity-org/minimal-bazel-rust-project/README.md

 (Don't omit the `export` in front!)

 If you do this, then you will not need to every time prefix your `bazel` commands with `CARGO_BAZEL_REPIN=true` (like we did in the demo).
+Instead, your `bazel` commands will look like normal `bazel` commands and have less spam.

-Not sure what bad things might happen if bazel always sees `CARGO_BAZEL_REPIN=true`.
-It might be just that it runs slower.
+Not sure what bad things might happen if `bazel` always sees `CARGO_BAZEL_REPIN=true`.
+I mean, presumably, there is _some_ reason it doesn't behave that way by default.
+The reason might be just that it runs slower.
 Other than that, it seems to do no harm.

 What I do know is that if bazel does not see `CARGO_BAZEL_REPIN=true`, then, in practice, it is inevitable that you will run into problems whenever you start